yxp171830/3354-git/README.md

-# 3354-git
+# Assignment 1 Example repository

-Assignment 1 of Software Engineering class
+In this assignment you will perform a series of basic Git actions to get you familiarized with the basics.